MecSim/MecSimCalc-docs/docs/monetization.md

 Go to the Info step of your app's editor.
 Find the **Monthly subscription fee (optional)** field and enter a price in USD of at least $0.99.
 Then publish your app to enable the subscription.

 You can change the price at any time by editing the price field on the Info step and republishing your app.
-Existing users will continue to be charged at the old price until they cancel their subscription.
+Existing users will continue to be charged at the old price until they cancel their subscription, even when the price is lowered.
 New users will be charged at the new price.

+All existing subscription will be cancelled immediately if:

+- The price of a paid app is changed to $0 (i.e. free)
+- The app is unpublished
+- The app is deleted

 <div style={{textAlign: 'center'}}>